lnfernux/lnfernux.github.io/_posts/2022-10-28-AzureDevOps-WebhookTriggerSecurity.md

 ## Triggering our pipeline via webhook

 So let's try to trigger our pipeline using a webhook - I will use PowerShell for this, but you can also just use Postman or other similar tools.
-The URI for triggering pipelines is `https://dev.azure.com/<org>/_apis/public/distributedtask/webhooks/<WebhookName>/?api-version=6.0-preview` - please note that this is the **Webhook Name** from the configuration of the webhook trigger, NOT the alias or the service connection name.
+The URI for triggering pipelines is `https://dev.azure.com/<org>/_apis/public/distributedtask/webhooks/<WebhookName>/?api-version=6.0-preview`.
+Please note that this is the **Webhook Name** from the configuration of the webhook trigger, NOT the alias or the service connection name.

 This [topic from the developercommunity](https://developercommunity.visualstudio.com/t/cannot-use-generic-webhook-based-triggers-for-yaml/1135943#T-N1203277) let's us know some other common errors.
 The most important thing however is that **you will need to manually trigger the pipeline once before the webhook trigger will work**.

 First, let's try to trigger it without providing the expected JSON from above: